Big Bang Young Adult Mentoring with Lauren James

 Approx 10 hours a week – this is an intense course and you should only apply if you feel you can commit this time for the duration of the course.

 Mechanics of feedback

 The students will send 3 x 5000 word extracts from their Young Adult fiction novels to Lauren for critique and also post 3 x 5000 word extracts for their seven peers to critique.
-Students may chose to have the same extracts reviewed by both Lauren and their peers, or they can choose to post different ones.
+Students may choose to have the same extracts reviewed by both Lauren and their peers, or they can choose to post different ones.